sambennett04/GutTheory/venv/README.md

 - this is a "virtual environment" (venv)
 - you can use it to scope python package installations to your project instead of your machine
+- The virtual enviorment allows you to download all relevant package installations for a project at once
 - this is useful in two ways: (1) you can distill exact lists of dependencies that were installed with ```pip install``` for your project, and (2) other developers can quickly install all the dependencies (including python version) for your project because they are being tracked.

 ## How to use